pingcap/community/special-interest-groups/sig-expr/roles-and-organization-management.md

 ## Join

-The minimal requirement for contributors to join the Expr SIG is to have at least the **Active Contributor** community role in the expression package.
+The minimal requirement for contributors to join the Expr SIG is to have the **Active Contributor** community role in the expression package.
+## Promotion

 ### From Contributor to Active Contributor

-Requirement:
+Requirements:

 * Have at least 8 PRs get merged in the expression package within one year.
 * Nominated by at least 2 Expr SIG Reviewers, Committer or Maintainer.

 ### From Active Contributor to Reviewer

-Requirement:
+Requirements:

 * Have at least 30 PRs get merged in the expression package within one year.
-* Nominated by at least 2 Committer or Maintainer.
+* Nominated by at least 2 Committers or 2 Maintainers.

 ### From Reviewer to Committer